Onboard a Headless Service

 Create a YAML configuration filed using the following template, which has annotations

-to begin advertising the headless service with ExternalDNS.
+added under metadata to begin advertising the headless service with ExternalDNS.

 apiVersion: v1